How to Build a Local SEO Chrome Extension with the uule Parameter

 Step 10: Key Takeaways

-- Multi-keyword and multi-location support makes bulk auditing fast and efficient
+- Multi-keyword and multi-location support makes bulk auditing fast and efficient for the practitioner.

 Step 11: Conclusion